anshumanbh/git-all-secrets/README.md

 So, as you can see, there are decent tools out there, but they had to be combined somehow.
 There was also a need to recursively scan multiple repositories and not just one.
 And, what about gists?
 There are organizations and users.
 Then, there are repositories for organizations and users.
 There are also gists by users.
 All of these should be scanned.
 And, scanned such that it could be automated and easily consumed by other tools/frameworks.

 ### Changelog
+* 12/05/17 - Integrated scanning support for private repositories via SSH key.
+This has been an ask for the longest time and it is now possible to do so.
+Also, changed the docker image tag scheme.
+From now on, the latest image will have the `latest` tag.
+And, all the previous versions will be tagged with a number.
+All this couldn't have been possible without the `SimpliSafe` team, specially Matthew Cox (https://github.com/matthew-cox).
+So, a big shoutout to you Matt!
 * 10/14/17 - Built and pushed the new image abhartiya/tools_gitallsecrets:v6.
 This new image has the newer version of `git-secrets` as well as `repo-supervisor` i.e. I merged some upstream changes into my fork alongwith some additional changes I had already made in my fork.
 The new image uses these changes so everything is latest and greatest!
 * 10/14/17 - Built and pushed the new image abhartiya/tools_gitallsecrets:v5.
 This image fixes a very stupid and irritating bug which was possibly causing repo supervisor to fail.
 Something changed in the way Environment values are being read in Dockerfile which resulted in repo supervisor not understanding which node path to use.
 Node hell!
 * 9/29/17 - Built and pushed the new image with the `orgOnly` flag - abhartiya/tools_gitallsecrets:v4